Visit Our Shop

 • Clear plan on work to be created during time of residence

-• Desire to work within a strong community
+• Desire to work within a diverse community

 Selected applicants will be asked to come in for an interview.